grammarly/rocker-compose/README.md

 container-5
 ```

-See [example](#dynamic-scaling) of using `seq` for dynamically scaling containers.
+See [this example](#dynamic-scaling) of using `seq` for dynamically scaling containers.

 # Dynamic scaling
-Sometimes you need to dynamically set the number of containers to be started.
-Docker-compose has [scale](https://docs.docker.com/compose/cli/#scale) command that does exactly what we want.
-With rocker-compose we can template the configuration with help of `seq` generator:
+Sometimes you need to dynamically set the number of containers to be started. `docker-compose` has [scale](https://docs.docker.com/compose/cli/#scale) command that does exactly what we want.
+With `rocker-compose` we can template the configuration with the help of the `seq` generator:

 ```yaml
 namespace: scaling